V-Sekai/manuals/docs/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 ### Dem Bones baking procedure

 1. In Blender set the scene to cm and use 10 as the unit scale.
-2. Empties near the mesh may confuse.
+2. Remove empties that are unused.
 3. Merge all meshes into one mesh (current limitation)
 4. Merge all animations into one animation and save a json of the frame and animation split times.
 5. Export one animation as an alembic sequence